feynubrick/homepage-backend/README.md

 I recommend you to use "pyenv" to match the python version for this repo.
 The version can be automatically set using "pyenv".
-To do that, the matching version should already be installed on you "pyenv".
+To do that, the matching version should already be installed on your "pyenv".
 The version is specified in `.python-version` file in the root directory.

 ## Docker and Docker Compose